 Home to the University of Kansas and Haskell Indian Nations University, Lawrence is a charming college town with a growing downtown area.
 The city is only 40 miles from Kansas City and 25 miles from Topeka, making it easy for people to attend a KU basketball or football game.
 It also makes for a fun day trip to explore, shop and enjoy a great meal.

 With a father, brother and sister-in-law having gone to KU, I have been going to Lawrence most of my life to attend football games, basketball games, fraternity events and their wedding.
 I have several friends who also live there.
 Until a couple of years ago, I had not been downtown in many years.
 I was very impressed with the historic buildings and the eclectic assortment of shops, galleries and the large number of locally owned restaurants centered along Massachusetts St. You will also find a number of bars, a microbrewery, music venues and a renovated hotel.
-So on my recent trip to Kansas City, after reading several good articles on all that Lawrence has to offer, I decided to spend the day seeing friends and exploring this fun college town.
+So on a recent trip to Kansas City, after reading several good articles on all that Lawrence has to offer, I decided to spend the day seeing friends and exploring this fun college town.
+I recently went back again to have more fun.

 Where to Eat and Drink

 There are many locally owned restaurants, bars and cafes, including many fun bakeries and coffee shops.
 My recommendations include:

 Alchemy Coffee and Bakehouse: My first stop was in their new location at 816 Massachusetts St. in downtown Lawrence.
 It is a great spot for coffee, desserts, cakes and food items.
-Their original location is at 1901 Massachusetts St.
+They also have a drive-thru concept at 4000 W. 6th St.

 Free State Brewing Company: This is a local microbrewery that opened in 1989 and was the first legal brewery to open in Kansas in over a 100 years.
 At 636 Massachusetts St., they feature food along with it own brews.
 These include ales, stouts, IPAs and other seasonal offerings.
 Food offerings include soups, salads, sandwiches and more.